Magotchi/lpid-core-documents/LPID core documents.md

 The Executive Committee shall meet at such times and places as may be determined by action of the Committee, by call of the Chair, or by written request of one-third or more of the members of the Executive Committee.

-### SECTION 6

-All meetings of the Executive Committee shall be open to all members of the Party.
-Discussion from non-committee members shall be entertained only by majority vote of the Executive Committee.

-## ARTICLE II: Executive Committee

-### SECTION 1

-The Executive Committee shall have such powers and duties as prescribed in the Constitution.

 ### SECTION 5

 The Executive Committee may without meeting together, transact business by mail and/or e-mail, voting a question submitted to them by or with the approval of the Chair.
 Ten days shall be allowed for the return of votes thereon by mail to the Party Secretary during the period between a Regular Convention and the next general election, and twenty days at all other times.
 If at the expiration of the applicable period, the majority of the Executive Committee have not returned their votes, the measure being voted on shall be deemed to have failed; in all other cases, a vote is required by the Constitution.
 The Secretary must preserve all such votes until the next meeting of the Executive Committee, at which meeting the Executive Committee shall order the disposition of the votes.

-### SECTION 4

-More than one-half of the membership thereof shall constitute a quorum at all meetings of the Executive Committee for the transaction of all business, except where a larger vote is required by the Constitution.

-### SECTION 5

-Except as otherwise provided in the Constitution, a majority vote of those present at, or in live communication with, a meeting shall rule.

 ### SECTION 6

 To afford all Committee members the ability to participate in meetings, meetings shall be conducted at a location with technological services available.
 A "speakerphone" and a telephone connection capable of conference calling shall be the minimum facility requirement.
 Alternative methods, such as those using the internet, must receive unanimous approval of those committee members that are responsible for providing equipment at the primary and remote locations.
 The committee and general members attending an Executive meeting shall be individually and severally responsible for any facilities, equipment, transportation, internet, telephone company, and/or other charges required for their participation at or from a particular meeting location.

-### SECTION 7

-The Chairman, or his designate, shall specify the primary meeting location and shall accommodate the committee members desiring to participate in the meeting from a remote location via technological methods.

 ### SECTION 7